ricdirenzo/AAI_master_workshops/regression/README.md

 &nbsp;

 ## Gradient descent algorithm:
-The objective is to minimize the cost function (Mean Squared Error) using gradient descent.
-The cost function is given by:
+The objective is to minimize the Loss function (Mean Squared Error) using gradient descent.
+The Loss function is given by:

 $$ L(b_0,b_1) = \frac{1}{n} \sum_{i=1}^n {(y^{(i)} - h_b(x^{(i)}))^2} $$